 Gas is connected to the premises, however, has not been evaluated and should be inspected by a qualified gas fitter.
 Smoke detectors are fitted, however, the positioning, operation or adequacy was not tested and is not commented on.
+Ceramic electrical fuses were identified to the electrical circuit board and these type of fuses are an outdated electrical safety device.
+To improve electrical safety we recommend this form of circuit protection equipment be upgraded by an electrician.
 An earth leakage circuit breaker (safety switch) appears to be installed to the electrical switch board.
 Positioning, operation or adequacy was not tested.
-Solar panels were noted at the property and were unable to be inspected or evaluated.
-Recommend a electrician qualified in solar power generation evaluate this utility.
-The evaluation of air-conditioning is not part of a standard pre purchaser building inspection report and is the subject of a special purpose report.
-We recommend this be carried out by a specialist in air-conditioning installation, maintenance and control.